 So it’s pretty safe to say, you will be able to secure a good quality, affordable 50+ life insurance plan.

 Generally speaking, overweight people with a BMI as high as 26 to 28 tend to secure a Standard Rating with average rates.

 There are a few different things to consider when applying for over 50 life insurance as an overweight individual.

-We’ve put together some about what to expect when you make the loving decision to buy life insurance protection for you and your family.
+I’ve put together some about what to expect when you make the loving decision to buy life insurance protection for you and your family.

 Check it out….